8base/old-documentation/8base-console/authentication.md

 ![Connecting your Auth0 account](../.gitbook/assets/auth-own-auth0.png)

 ### OpenID Connect
-The ability to set up an authentication provider that supports the OpenID specification is available for workspaces on a *Profession* or *Enterprise* plan.
+The ability to set up an authentication provider that supports the OpenID specification is available for workspaces on a *Professional* or *Enterprise* plan.
 Some light setup required in the Management Console and a custom *resolver* function needs to be deployed to your project's workspace to use this feature.

 ### Sign-on Providers
-Sign-on providers can easily get enabled/disabled in the *8base Authentication Settings* section of the workspace's Authentication view.
+Sign-on providers can easily be enabled/disabled in the *8base Authentication Settings* section of the workspace's Authentication view.
 At least one authentication profile with the type set to "8base Authentication" is required to use this feature.

 ![Creating an Authentication Profile](../.gitbook/assets/signon-provider-form.png)

 Each sign-on provider requires a *Client ID* and *Client Secret*.
-These credentials get collected from the sign-on provider(s) you want to configure.
+These credentials are collected from the sign-on provider(s) you want to configure.
 Once collected, enter the credentials into the relevant sign-on provider form before clicking "Enable Sign-On Provider" and "Save."

 ![Enabling a Sign-on Provider](../.gitbook/assets/signon-provider-config.png)

 #### Configuring the OpenID Settings
 In the 8base Management Console, you're able to configure one or more authentication providers under `Settings > Authentication`.
 Click the "+" button and fill out the provider form, selecting *OpenID* as the type and adding an OpenID Provider URL.
-Once completed, the record gets saved to your *Authentication Profiles*.
+Once completed, the record is saved to your *Authentication Profiles*.

 ![Adding an OpenID Authentication Provider in 8base](../.gitbook/assets/openid-settings.png)

 #### getToken Resolver
-A custom *getToken* resolver mutation function needs to must be deployed to the workspace.
+A custom *getToken* resolver mutation function must be deployed to the workspace.
 This can be done by installing the [8base CLI](../development-tools/cli/README.md).

 In the provided *getToken* function, the relevant environment variables are accessed - if set in the Management Console - to provide the required credentials and configurations.
 A request is then made to the authentication provider to query or create the authenticating user from the database and return the user's token.